parketh/parketh/README.md

 ## Hi there, I'm Park 👋🏽

-I'm building [Haiko](https://github.com/haiko-xyz), a powerful V4 AMM for Starknet that automates liquidity provision with strategies.
+I'm building [Haiko](https://github.com/haiko-xyz), a powerful liquidity exchange protocol for Starknet that automates liquidity provision with strategies.